CodingGarden/faqs/README.md

 ## Why do you use a Mac?

-Preface: I am not an apple "fan boy".
-My macbook is the only apple product I use.
+Everything just works™️ on my Mac.
+I spent 6+ years in Windows IT support.
+I've used Windows 95, XP, Me, 7, Vista, 8 and 10.
+The amount of things that have gone wrong on my Windows machines is immeasurable.
+Most of my old windows laptops have become linux machines.
+I prefer Ubuntu because I'm used to it and it mostly just works.

+My Macbook is the only thing from the Apple ecosystem:
 * I don't have the latest and greatest model, I use a 2015 Macbook Pro.
 * I don't have an icloud account.
 * I don't use siri.
 * I have some old iPhones I use for testing occasionally, but I use an Android phone as my daily driver.

-Reasons I use a mac:
+Other reasons I use a mac:
-* Everything just works™️ on my Mac.
-  * I spent 6+ years in Windows IT support.
-I've used Windows 95, XP, Me, 7, Vista, 8 and 10.
-The amount of things that have gone wrong on my Windows machines is immeasurable.
-  * Most of my old windows laptops have become linux machines.
-I prefer Ubuntu because I'm used to it and it mostly just works, but I've used / installed linux distros since before point and click installers were the norm.
-I've spent weeks searching for working drivers and tweaking linux systems to get them working.
-Even today, there are quite a few proprietary video drivers still required to get things working fully.
 * OS X is based on FreeBSD.
   * Most tools / utilities for linux are supported / work out of the box.
   * I can use a native Bash shell.